Would your friends date you?

-Before we start dating someone, we already have a laundry list of qualities that we want in the significant other.
-The superficial lists consist of them to be handsome, honest, kind, God-fearing, hardworking, ambitious, physically fit, commutative and not Crazy.
-We share with our friends and family about the person we want in our life but do we even measure up to our wants and needs.
-I ask you this, “Would your girlfriend date you if you were a man?”
+Before we start dating someone, we already have a laundry list of qualities that we want in a significant other.
+The superficial lists consist of them to be handsome, honest, kind, God-fearing, hardworking, ambitious, physically fit, commutative and not crazy.
+We share what we want in that person with friends and family but do we even measure up to our wants and needs?
+So, I ask you this: "would your friend date you?"

 That question has so much power in it.
 It openly explores your nature and examines if the very person that you call friend would date you if you were a man.
 Do the qualities and the way you conduct yourself result in them wanting to be in a committed relationship with you?
 Our friends, confidants, associates, and people we deem close to us can really share our true core.
 We tend to put on our best-selling face to people we're interested in dating.
 They tend to see our true selves with time and some are just able to grasp early on if someone is putting on.